yujonglee/wezterm/docs/config/lua/keyassignment/PaneSelect.md

 local act = wezterm.action

 -- 36 is the default, but you can choose a different size.
--- Uses the same font as window_frame.font
+-- Uses the same font as window_frame.font if pane_select_font option is not set -- config.pane_select_font_size=36,
--- config.pane_select_font_size=36,

 config.keys = {